Comcast/zucchini/README.md

     <version>[2.2, 3)</version>
 </dependency>
 ```

+The provided version string is suggested, though others will work as per Maven versioning.

 ##More Information
 For more information on what Zucchini is and how to use it please see the [zucchini wiki](https://github.com/Comcast/zucchini/wiki)